fordfrog/xml2csv/README.md

         Path to the input XML file.
     --output <file>
         Path to the output CSV file.
 Output file content is always in UTF-8 encoding.
+    --separator <character>
+	    Character that should be used to separate fields.
+Default value is (;).
+    --trim
+	    Trim values.
+By default values are not trimmed.
+    --join
+	    Join values of multiple elements into single value using (, ) as a separator.
+	    By default value of the first element is saved to CSV.

     Filtering rows: